epam/edp-keycloak-operator/docs/api.md

-KeycloakRealmRoleBatchSpec defines the desired state of KeycloakRealmRoleBatch
+KeycloakRealmRoleBatchSpec defines the desired state of KeycloakRealmRoleBatch.

 <table>
     <thead>